SCPR/kpcc-data-team/guides/timemanager.md

-##Using the QGIS Time Manager plugin in QGIS to make gifs
+##Using the QGIS Time Manager plugin to make gifs
 While loading a bunch of graffiti data into QGIS, I was transfixed by how the data began popping up as bubbles.
 It was cool.

 ![](./images/blu_purp.png)